yasserglez/yasserglez.github.io/content/pages/home.md

 methods for mathematical optimization problems and their applications.

-Please see [my CV](cv/) for a list of publications, publicly available software that I have developed, and additional background information.
+Please see [my CV](cv/) for a list of publications, publicly available software I have developed, and additional background information.

 ## Contact